Sanderson Farms has steadily scratched its way up the poultry

 net sales increases year-over-year during the past five years and

-pounds of poultry products sold.
-The new Kinston complex, which
+pounds of poultry products sold from higher bird weights.
+The new

-reached near full capacity during March 2012, aided in this
+Kinston complex, which reached full capacity in 2012, aided in this

 Net income also saw a 142% boost during the same reporting